Georgia State vs. Louisiana odds, prediction: 2026 Sun Belt Tournament picks from proven model

 The 13th-seeded Georgia State Panthers will take on the 12th-seeded Louisiana Ragin' Cajuns in the first round of the 2026 Sun Belt Tournament on Tuesday.
 Georgia State is coming off an 81-73 loss to Old Dominion on Friday, while Louisiana dropped an 81-58 decision at Arkansas State that same day.
 The Panthers (10-21, 7-11 Sun Belt), who last won the tournament championship in 2022, have lost three in a row.
 The Ragin' Cajuns (10-21, 7-11 Sun Belt), who won the 2023 Sun Belt tournament title, have lost five of their last six games.

 Tipoff from Pensacola Bay Center in Pensacola, Fla., is set for 6 p.m.
 ET.
 Georgia State leads the all-time series 19-9, but Louisiana posted an 82-72 win on Jan.
-29. Louisiana is a 1.5-point favorite in the latest Georgia State vs. Louisiana odds from DraftKings Sportsbook, while the over/under for total points scored is 132.5.
+29. The Panthers are 1.5-point favorites in the latest Georgia State vs. Louisiana odds from DraftKings Sportsbook, while the over/under for total points scored is 134.5.
 Before making any Louisiana vs. Georgia State picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: